alibaba/higress/plugins/wasm-cpp/extensions/key_rate_limit/README_EN.md

 ```
 In the rule sample of `_match_route_`, `route-a` and `route-b` are the route names provided when creating a new gateway route.
 When the current route names matches the configuration, the rule following shall be applied.
 In the rule sample of `_match_domain_`, `*.example.com` and `test.com` are the domain names used for request matching.
 When the current domain name matches the configuration, the rule following shall be applied.
-All rules shall be checked following the order of items in the `_rules_` field，The first matched rule will be applied.
+All rules shall be checked following the order of items in the `_rules_` field, The first matched rule will be applied.
 All remained will be ignored.